awsdocs/aws-lambda-developer-guide/doc_source/with-mq.md

 + **MQ broker** – Select an Amazon MQ broker\.
 + **Batch size** – Set the maximum number of messages to retrieve in a single batch\.
 + **Queue name** – Enter the Amazon MQ queue to consume\.
-+ **Source access configuration** – Select the AWS Secrets Manager secret that stores your broker credentials\.
++ **Source access configuration** – Enter virtual host information and the Secrets Manager secret that stores your broker credentials\.
 + **Enable trigger** – Disable the trigger to stop processing records\.

 To enable or disable the trigger \(or delete it\), choose the **MQ** trigger in the designer\.
 To reconfigure the trigger, use the event source mapping API operations\.